 Basic Temperature and Space Requirements

 Barbs prefer water that stays about 70–77 degrees Fahrenheit, though most are not particularly picky about their parameters.
 Gold barbs grow to about 3" long from tip to tail.
 They are schooling fish, so you should have a bare minimum of three gold barbs in your tank, though five or more will create a much more attractive and active school.

-Because of their adult size and bold, often territorial temperament, gold barbs should have about three gallons per fish.
-This means that a school of five gold barbs should be kept in no less than a 15-gallon tank.
+Because of their adult size and bold, often-territorial temperament, gold barbs should have about three gallons of space per fish.
+This means that a school of five gold barbs should be kept in a tank no smaller than 15 gallons in volume.
 Decorations are fine, but make sure that they still have plenty of open swim space as well as "caves" where they can hide.

 Gold barbs, just like any freshwater aquarium fish, need a variety of food to stay at peak health.
 A healthy, well-fed fish will have more vibrant color, move more, and live longer than a fish kept on off-the-shelf flakes alone.

-As with most barbs, the gold barb is an easy keeper in terms of food, too.
-They love all the following:
+As with most barbs, the gold barb is an easy keeper in terms of food.
+They love all of the following:

 - any flake food

 - grindal worms